JuliaLang/julia/doc/src/manual/packages.md

 You should have a `REQUIRE` file in your package repository, with a bare minimum directive of what Julia version you expect your users to be running for the package to work.
 Putting a floor on what Julia version your package supports is done by simply adding `julia 0.x` in this file.
-While this line is partly informational, it also has the consequence of whether `Pkg.update()` will update code found in `.julia` version directories.
+While this line is partly informational, it also has the consequence of whether `OldPkg.update()` will update code found in `.julia` version directories.
 It will not update code found in version directories beneath the floor of what's specified in your `REQUIRE`.